trstlabs/intento/docs/docs/modules/index.md

 The Intent module in Version 2 will enable actions to be highly configurable and conditional, whereby the actions can depend on execution results.
 For example, a protocol user could set up a sequence of actions such as swapping ATOM for USDC on Osmosis and then paying for a subscription that is settled on Ethereum using the Axelar bridge with General Message Passing.
 By enabling time-based intents, protocols and their end-users can automate complex workflows in a seamless manner.

 ### Fee Mechanism

-We have specified 2 main governance parameters for gas fees:

--   Flat Gas Fee per execution: To prevent network congestion

--   Flexible Gas Fee per execution: To compensate validators for computational resources

 Based on lines of code, we expect the module to be using 100,000 gas for triggering an execution.
 Significantly less than Gelato on EVM chains (1,000,000) and CronCat (700,000) whilst bringing trust assumptions to the minimum.
 This makes the module highly scalable for any specified intent.